Early Life

 Philanthropy

-Tony Xu and his wife, Patti, are signatories to the Giving Pledge, committing to donate the majority of their wealth to charitable causes.
-They have made significant donations to organizations within the Asian American and Pacific Islander (AAPI) community.
+Xu and his wife Patti are signatories to the Giving Pledge and have made significant donations in support of UC Berkeley, Northwestern University, and the Asian American and Pacific Islander (AAPI) community.